lake-wg/authz/draft-selander-lake-authz.md

 ## HTTP URIs

-W MUST support the use of the path-prefix "/.well-known/", as defined in {{RFC5785}}, and the registered name "ake-authz".
+W MUST support the use of the path-prefix "/.well-known/", as defined in {{RFC5785}}, and the registered name "lake-authz".
-A valid URI thus begins with "https://www.example.com/.well-known/ake-authz".
+A valid URI thus begins with "https://www.example.com/.well-known/lake-authz".
 Each operation specified in the following is indicated by a path-suffix.

 ## Voucher Request (/voucherrequest)